 This is a career exploration course for the industrial trades including: Appliance Repair, Automotive Technology, Electrical/Instrumentation Technology, Process Technology and Welding Technology.
 It will provide hands-on experience for students who are maybe undecided about their career direction, and allows them to explore through doing, in this survey course of the industrial trades.
 It will also teach them some basic skills in each trade.
-This is one course and will be listed under all of following course numbers AUTO-100, ETEC-100, PTEC-100 and WELD-100.
+This is one course and will be listed under all of following course numbers AUTO-100,ETEC-100, PTEC-100 and WELD-100.
 Students may register for this course using any one of the provided course numbers.
 May not be repeated.
 P/NP

-0153 MTWTH 1:30-4:20pm CC3-517 Kean, M 6/14-7/22 This section meets 6/23-7/1.
-Students taking this course will experience a variety of Industrial Technology Trades and Careers, including: Appliance Technology, Automotive Technology, Electrical & Instrumentation Technology, Process Technology, Welding Technology.
+MTWTH 1:30-4:20pm CC3-517 Staff, L 6/13-7/21 Students taking this course will experience a variety of Industrial Technology Trades and Careers, including: Appliance Technology, Automotive Technology, Electrical & Instrumentation Technology, Process Technology, Welding Technology.